syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 }
 ```

-Adding multiple predecessors enhances task management by allowing more detailed and synchronized scheduling, reflecting complex project dependencies.

 ## Predecessor offset with duration units

-In the Gantt Chart component, you can define a lag or lead time before the successor task starts after the predecessor completes.
+In the Gantt Chart component, you can define a lag or lead time before the successor task starts after the predecessor task completes.
 This is done using an offset, which can be specified in various duration units:

 * Day
 * Hour
 * Minute

-For lag time, use a positive offset to start a task a specified period after its predecessor completes (e.g., "FS+2d" for a 2-days interval).
-For lead time, use a negative offset to begin a task before its predecessor completes (e.g., "FS-2d" for an earlier start).
+A positive offset introduces a lag, allowing a successor task to start a specified period after its predecessor task completes (e.g., 'FS+2d' for a 2-day interval).
+Conversely, a negative offset provides lead time, allowing a task to begin before its predecessor task concludes (e.g., 'FS-2d' for an early start).

-You can also use hours ("FS+8h") or minutes ("FS+30m") to achieve more precise control over the timing of successor tasks.

-This can be implemented as shown in the code example below:
+In the following code snippet, task relationships are demonstrated where the task with TaskId 3 includes a Finish-to-Start task relationship with a 2-day lag from TaskId 2, and TaskId 4 includes a Finish-to-Finish task relationship with an offset of 960 minutes from TaskId 3, providing precise control over task scheduling with duration offsets in the Gantt Chart.

 ```cshtml
 @using Syncfusion.Blazor.Gantt